Director Deep Brain Stimulation Services

 1998 Physician Assistant by National Commission on Certification of Physician Assistants

 1988 Health Fitness Instructor, American College of Sports Medicine

 1983 Group Exercise Leader, American College of Sports Medicine

-Neurology, Movement disorders, Deep Brain Stimulation, Rehabilitation, Medical Fitness, Exercise Research, Bioethics
+Neurology, Movement disorders, Deep Brain Stimulation, Rehabilitation, DBS Research, Bioethics

 2014 Assistant Clinical Professor and Clinical Instructor, University of Colorado School of Medicine, Denver Colorado